webandras/docker-wordpress/README.md

 bin/setup-wp
 ```

-- For an existing site, import db dump:
+- For an existing site, import db dump or use PhpMyAdmin:

 ```shell
 bin/mysql-import